 EEG for Neuromarketing

 A popular methodology is Electroencephalography (EEG) Neuromarketing, the only technique that is capable of capturing brain activity at the speed of cognition.
-EEG Neuromarketing research incorporates simple, lightweight, wireless EEG headsets that measure brainwave activity during focus group testing, at which point researchers can examine intersubject synchrony of that brain data and make predictions for their campaign.
-Emotiv offers a range of robust software solutions that provide a suite of algorithms that can detect human emotion.
-Researches can analyze real-time bioinformatics or download datasets for further analysis.
-Integrate biometric sensors like facial expression and eye-tracking analyses with EEG measurements for a comprehensive neuromarketing platform.
+EEG Neuromarketing research incorporates simple, lightweight, wireless EEG headsets that measure brainwave activity during focus group testing, at which point researchers can examine inter-subject synchrony of that brain data and make predictions for their campaign.
+EMOTIV offers a range of robust software solutions that provide a suite of algorithms that can detect human emotion(s).
+Researchers can analyze real-time bioinformatics or download datasets for further analysis.
+They can also integrate biometric sensors like facial expression and eye-tracking analyses with EEG measurements for a comprehensive neuromarketing platform.

 Does EMOTIV Offer Neuromarketing Solutions?

 Neuroscience has become a powerful tool in consumer insight market research, providing unprecedented access to the subconscious mind.
-Emotiv offers a full suite of hardware and software solutions for EEG Neuromarketing research.
-Emotiv’s EPOC+ EEG headset includes 14 sensors in a fixed configuration for fast and simple set up.
-Users can conduct research on-the-go with the ability to wirelessly record and transmit professional-grade data at 128 or 256 Hz, at a fraction of the cost of traditional research grade devices.
-Combine with EmotivPRO software to view a real time display of Emotiv headset data streams, including raw EEG, performance metrics, motion data, data packet acquisition and loss, and contact quality.
+EMOTIV offers a full suite of hardware and software solutions for EEG Neuromarketing research.
+Emotiv’s EPOC X EEG headset includes 14 sensors in a fixed configuration for fast and simple set up.
+Users can conduct in-the-go research with the ability to wirelessly record and transmit professional-grade data at 128 or 256 Hz, at a fraction of the cost of traditional research-grade devices.
+Combine with EmotivPRO software to view a real-time display of Emotiv headset data streams, including raw EEG, performance metrics, motion data, data packet acquisition, loss, and contact quality.